gajanankathar/fsp-gftglobal/README.md

 ### 3. `pip`

-- Find the requirements file
+- You will find the requirements.txt file inside backend/gftglobal directory
 - Install all the requirements from requirements.txt
   ```
   pip install -r requirements.txt